uvdl/yocto-ornl/README.md

 #### `linuxsystembuilder.ornl.gov`

-On the Cades VM, I typically do the following:
+On the Cades VM, I typically do the following *(after make dependencies is done once)*:

 <pre>
+make EPHEMERAL=/ephemeral toaster
-for k in clean all archive ; do make EPHEMERAL=/ephemeral YOCTO_SRC=$HOME/yocto-ornl TOASTER=True $k ; done
+for k in clean all archive ; do make EPHEMERAL=/ephemeral YOCTO_SRC=$HOME/yocto-ornl $k ; done
 </pre>

 ### Quick Fully Automatic Method